If you've got a sensitive stomach then you need to watch out for acidic foods and drinks.

 How Acidic Is Decaf Coffee?
 (Is It Less Than Regular Coffee?)

-Furthermore, even if a coffee bean contains less acid than dark roasts, it can still be acidic.
-This is because components in your favorite cup, such as caffeine, can cause stomach cells to produce more acid.
-This is why regular coffee is more acidic than decaf.
-The amount of caffeine present triggers your gut to produce more acid.
+Even if a coffee bean contains less acid than dark roasts, it can still be acidic.
+This is because caffeine can cause stomach cells to produce more acid and cause you to get an upset stomach.

 So, if you find yourself getting acidic from your java, it doesn’t necessarily mean that the coffee you’re drinking has a lot of acid in it.
 In most cases, it’s just highly caffeinated.